Lemnian language: Writing system

+Inscriptions

 Lemnos Stele

 The stele, also known as the stele of Kaminia, was found built into a church wall in Kaminia and is now at the National Archaeological Museum of Athens.
-The 6th century date is based on the fact that in 510 BC the Athenian Miltiades invaded Lemnos and Hellenized it.
-The stele bears a low-relief bust of a man and is inscribed in an alphabet similar to the western ("Chalcidian") Greek alphabet.
+The 6th century date is based on the fact that in 510 BC the Athenian Miltiades invaded Lemnos and hellenized it.
+The stele bears a low-relief bust of a male soldier and is inscribed in an alphabet similar to the western ("Chalcidian") Greek alphabet.
 The inscription is in Boustrophedon style, and has been transliterated but had not been successfully translated until serious linguistic analysis based on comparisons with Etruscan, combined with breakthroughs in Etruscan's own translation started to yield fruit.